AliceO2Group/QualityControl/doc/Advanced.md

         "detectorName": "TST",        "": "3-letter code of the detector.", "policy": "OnAny",            "": ["Policy which determines when MOs should be checked.
-See the documentation", "of Checks for the list of available policies and their behaviour."], "dataSource": [{              "": "List of data source of the Check.", "type": "Task",             "": "Type of the data source, \"Task\", \"ExternalTask\" or \"PostProcessing\"", "name": "myTask_1",         "": "Name of the Task",
+See the documentation", "of Checks for the list of available policies and their behaviour."], "exportToBookkeeping": "true","": "Flag that toggles reporting of QcFlags created by this check into BKP via gRPC.", "When not presented it equals to "false"" "dataSource": [{              "": "List of data source of the Check.", "type": "Task",             "": "Type of the data source, \"Task\", \"ExternalTask\" or \"PostProcessing\"", "name": "myTask_1",         "": "Name of the Task",